tv4you2016/squeezelite-esp32/README.md

 ```
 <strong>Please note that you can not use the same GPIO or port as the DAC</strong>
 ### SPI
-The esp32 has 4 SPI sub-systems, one is unaccessible so numbering is 0..2 and SPI0 is reserved for Flash/PSRAM.
-The NVS parameter "spi_config" set the spi's gpio used for generic purpose (e.g. display).
+The esp32 has 4 SPI sub-systems but SPI0, SPI1 and SPI3 are reserved for internal use and Flash/PSRAM, so only SPI2 is available.
+The NVS parameter "spi_config" set the spi's gpio used for user purpose (e.g. display, ethernet, GPIO expander).
 Leave it blank to disable SPI usage.
 The DC parameter is needed for displays.
 Syntax is
 ```
 data|mosi=<gpio>,clk=<gpio>[,dc=<gpio>][,host=1][,miso=<gpio>]
 ```